Codependency refers to a psychological construct involving a type of unhealthy relationship that people can share with those close to them.

 Characteristics of Codependent People

-This checklist, from Melody Beattie, consists of over 200 items.
+This checklist, by Melody Beattie, consists of over 200 items.
 It has been adapted into a shorter version, called the Beattie Codependency Checklist, which has been used in peer-reviewed research on codependency (Wells et al., 1999).
 There is no scale at the end which determines the taker’s level of codependency, as it is rather meant to contextualize a vast set of behaviors and thoughts into a codependency framework.

 5 Books About Codependency